 “This is Teresa from the imaging center.
 We need you to come back for some additional views.”

 NO, no, not this!
 I screamed internally.
-In that instant, I felt fear's paralyzing grip, the acrid taste in my throat, my heart racing, thoughts blurring as I struggled to hold on to the conversation.
-A feeling so familiar, a reminder of every awful moment after my mom's diagnosis and subsequent recurrences.
-I heard the words "nodule" and "an area of calcifications."
-I remember the nurse calmly telling me that she wanted me to breathe, that it was not uncommon to be called back after a baseline mammogram, and I grasped at that statement like a drowning person in a swirling black sea.
-I hated this nurse and her businesslike demeanor, while I dangled there on the edge of a complete freak-out.
-I didn't know enough to ask the right questions, to seek out the answers that might provide the sanity I needed in that moment.
+In that instant, I felt fear’s paralyzing grip, the acrid taste in my throat.
+A feeling so familiar, a reminder of every awful moment after my mom’s diagnosis and subsequent recurrences.
+I heard the words “nodule” and “an area of calcifications.”
+I remember the nurse telling me that she wanted me to breathe, that it was not uncommon to be called back after a baseline mammogram, and I grasped at that statement like a drowning person in a swirling black sea.
+I hated the fact that this nurse could speak so calmly to me while I dangled on the edge of a complete freak-out.
+I didn’t know enough to ask the right questions, to seek out the answers that might provide the sanity I needed in that moment.

 The next few days were a fog.
 I lurked on breast cancer chat boards, feeling comforted one moment and devastated the next as I read about different women’s experiences.
 It didn’t help that just a few days before my call back, I had read this insightful but heartbreaking post on Scary Mommy, which now brought me to tears.
 Think of yourself at age three or even five, and try to recall the people who were in your life then but aren’t anymore.
 Can you remember them, see them in your mind’s eye for more than a brief glimpse, a flash of a smile or a laugh or the scent of perfume?
 If tomorrow I was gone from this Earth forever, how would my daughters remember me?